-As the 2016-17 school year begins, the Lake County Education Service District looks forward to working with our five Lake County school districts in order to help every student be successful.
-The Lake County ESD assists the students and school districts of Lake County by providing equitable, high quality, cost-effective and locally responsive educational services.
-Our mission is to respond to the educational needs of the five Lake County school districts.
-The core services we provide are: special education services, curriculum and instructional support, technology support, and administrative support services.
+Lake County Education Service District welcomes the 2017-2018 school year.
+The Lake County Education Service District assists students and school districts of Lake County by providing equitable, high quality, cost-effective and locally responsive educational services.
+Our mission is to respond to the educational needs of Lakeview, Adel, Plush, Paisley and North Lake school districts.
+The core services we provide are: special education services, school improvement services, technology support, and administrative support services.

-In addition, the Lake County ESD continues its efforts to provide students and staff of Lake County with many other services including school psychologist, library consulting, Response to Intervention, Early Intervention/Early Childhood Special Education, youth mentoring, business services, state work sample development, and counseling.
+In addition, the Lake County ESD is continuing its efforts to provide students and staff of Lake County with many other services including school psychologist, library consulting, Early Intervention/Early Childhood Special Education, youth mentoring, business services, state work sample development, and counseling.

-Modest funding increases have allowed us to augment our services to the school districts over the past two years.
-We continue to focus on high-quality special education services in order to support our most vulnerable students.
-This year we are able to increase our speech and autism services through a partnership with Lake District Hospital.
-Special education services have also been increased.
-We have also enhanced our professional development support to Lake County school districts to assist them with the educational challenges they face.
+We continue to focus on providing high-quality special education services in order to support our most vulnerable students.
+This year we are continuing our partnership with Lake District Hospital to increase our speech pathologist services.
+We will continue our professional development support to Lake County school districts to assist them in meeting the educational challenges they face.

 The Lake County ESD continues to identify grant opportunities to help our school districts address their needs.
-Recently, we were awarded a STEM (Science, Technology, Engineering, and Mathematics) grant in order to provide students with increased opportunities for hands-on curriculum and connecting coursework with real world needs and experiences.
+Last year we were awarded a STEM (Science, Technology, Engineering, and Mathematics) grant in order to provide students with increased opportunities for hands-on curriculum and connecting coursework with real world needs and experiences.

-The hard-working and professional staff of the Lake County ESD is the key to our success.
-Their dedication to the students of Lake County is what makes us successful.
+The hard-working, dedicated and professional staff of the Lake County ESD is the key to our success.
+Their student focused and service orientated work ethic is what makes Lake County ESD successful in supporting the districts of Lake County.

 My goals as superintendent of the Lake County ESD are to be responsive to the needs of the schools and students of Lake County, provide the highest quality services, and help all our students be successful.